kherim/toDoList/README.md

 # toDoList
-To-Do list with JavaScript
+To-Do list with JavaScript.
 This project is done by Kerim for Patika.dev JavaScript assignment.